 |

-This exhibition is composed of the concept of "opposalism" as a keyword.
-"Popposalism" was originally proposed by Taro Okamoto around 1947, and the basic attitude of an artist is to coexist two conflicting elements as they are.
+This exhibition is composed of the concept of "opposalism" as a keyword. "antagonism" was first proposed by Taro Okamoto around 1947, and it is a claim that the basic attitude of an artist is to coexist the two opposite elements as it is.

-The exhibition of works from two regions, which are completely different in the climate, history and culture of Tohoku and Okinawa, will provide an opportunity to reaffirm his "oppolarism."
+The exhibition of works from two regions of Tohoku and Okinawa, which are completely different in terms of climate, history and culture, will provide an opportunity to reaffirm his "antagonism" eye.

-Approximately 170 photos carefully selected by photo critic Kotaro Iizawa will be exhibited from more than 20,000 cuts taken in Okinawa, Tohoku, all over Japan, and other countries such as Korea, India, and Mexico.
-You.
+Approximately 170 photos carefully selected by photo critic Kotaro Iizawa will be exhibited from more than 20,000 photos taken from Okinawa and Tohoku, all over Japan, as well as from Korea, India, Mexico, etc.

-From the Parco Museum in Shibuya, the center of youth culture, this exhibition will provide many people with an opportunity to learn more about Taro Okamoto, not just this boom.
+From the Parco Museum in Shibuya, the center of youth culture, this exhibition will provide many people with the opportunity to learn more about Taro Okamoto, not just this boom.

 It was like a love for me.

-In the ripe yet rough, delicate and intense soul of this ethnicity,
+To the ripe yet crude, delicate and intense soul of this nation.

 |